newtonflash/staticFrame/readme.md

 ##### Beter coding practices
 1. Try to use "use strict" in your modules where ever possible.
 2. Use jshint to validate your code.
-You can use the plugins in your notepad++ or sublime editors
+You can use the plugins in your Notepad++ or Sublime or Webstorm or Brackets editors

 #### Implementation of publish - subscribe pattern